clamsproject/mmif/specifications/index.md

 The `parameters` is a dictionary of runtime parameters and their *string* values, if any.
 The primary purpose of this dictionary is to record the parameters "as-is" for reproducibility and accountability.
 Note that CLAMS apps are developed to run as HTTP servers, expecting parameters to be passed as URL query strings.
 Hence, the values in the `parameters` dictionary are always strings or simple lists of strings.

-The `appConfiguredAs` is a dictionary of parameters and their values, after some automatic refinement of the runtime parameters, that were actually used by the app.
+The `appConfiguration` is a dictionary of parameters and their values, after some automatic refinement of the runtime parameters, that were actually used by the app.
 For the time being, automatic refinement includes:

 1. Converting data types according to the parameter specification.
 2. Adding default values for parameters that the user didn't specify.